 - i.
 Pharmacists who have graduated with a Bachelor's degree from an accredited (CCAPP) Canadian Pharmacy program or an accredited (ACPE) American Pharmacy program, or - ii.
 Pharmacists who are currently licensed to practice as a pharmacist in any Canadian jurisdiction (those licensed in Quebec only will be required to demonstrate English proficiency), or - iii.
 Pharmacists who have graduated with the equivalent of a Bachelor's degree in Pharmacy from any International Pharmacy School AND have successfully completed the Pharmacy Examining Board of Canada (PEBC) Evaluating Exam or the Foreign Pharmacy Graduate Equivalence Exam (FPGEE).
+Students who apply and are admitted with the FPGEE must be eligible to register with the Provincial College in the province where they will complete experiential courses prior to beginning those courses.

-Application Process:
+Application Process

-- 1. Complete and submit an application package, consisting of: - a.
+- i.
+Complete and submit an application package, consisting of: - a.
 Application form - b.
 Curriculum vitae (or resumé if preferred by applicant), including cover letter - c.
 Transcript(s) from all post-secondary studies (an unofficial copy to be uploaded by the application deadline and official copies submitted by the post-secondary institution for those applicants selected for interviews) - d.
 Two confidential Professional References (must be submitted directly to the PharmD for Pharmacists program by the referees) - e.
 Application fee \$200.00 Canadian (non-refundable) - f.
-Proof of English proficiency, if required
+Proof of English proficiency, if required - ii.
+Interview - a.

-2. Interview

-- a.
 Selected applicants will be invited to participate in an interview process. - b.
 All selected applicants will be required to have official transcripts forwarded to the program from each of their post-secondary institutions - c.
 Interviews will be conducted virtually, and will include both verbal and written components.